Kin (KIN) Price Hits $0.0000

-Kin (KIN) traded down 3% against the US dollar during the 1 day period ending at 16:00 PM Eastern on March 19th.
+Kin (KIN) traded down 0.4% against the US dollar during the 1 day period ending at 8:00 AM Eastern on March 22nd.
 One Kin token can now be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-In the last seven days, Kin has traded 2.6% higher against the US dollar.
-Kin has a total market cap of $9.35 million and approximately $275,637.39 worth of Kin was traded on exchanges in the last 24 hours.
+In the last seven days, Kin has traded 0.6% lower against the US dollar.
+Kin has a total market cap of $9.18 million and approximately $301,574.61 worth of Kin was traded on exchanges in the last 24 hours.

 Here is how similar cryptocurrencies have performed in the last 24 hours: